This post is a self-guided walking tour of Lisbon, specifically the downtown area of Baixa, along with a map and audio option.

 Today one finds the raw beauty of destroyed grandeur upon entrance.

-The pillars holding up the roof are cracked and fire-scarred (one can still smell the odor of fire) and the plaster walls are damaged peeling.
+The pillars holding up the roof are cracked and fire-scarred (one can still smell the odor of fire) and the plaster walls are damaged and peeling.

 15. A Ginjinha